mathewwahome/ChurchCRM-Mobile/README.md

 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!

    For **iOS**: Hit <kbd>Cmd ⌘</kbd> + <kbd>R</kbd> in your iOS Simulator to reload the app and see your changes!

+## Creating APKs
+## 1. Build Release APK:
+    - To create a release build APK, run:
+     ```bash
+     cd android && ./gradlew bundleRelease
+     ```

+   _Note: Adjust the path based on your project structure._
+## 2. Locate the APK:
+   - Find the generated APK in the `android/app/build/outputs/bundle/release/` directory.

 ## Congratulations! :tada: